 Rifle Basix Remington Trigger Erv-3 K

-We know we could always go with the safe bets of Timney Triggers and Jewell Triggers, however the Rifle Basix Remington Trigger Erv-3 K was selected mostly because we have not previously tested this trigger, the price is fair and it is readily available.
+We know we could always go with the safe bets of Timney Triggers and Jewell Triggers; however, the Rifle Basix Remington Trigger Erv-3 K was primarily selected because we have not previously tested this trigger, the price is fair, and it is readily available.
 We shall see how it performs.

 Advanced Armament AR-15/M16/AR 308 Style Blackout 51T Muzzle Brake 102320

 This Advanced Armament AR-15/M16/AR 308 Style Blackout 51T Muzzle Brake 102320 is the only option I can utilize with my rifle and suppressor combination.

 One of the appeals of a modular rifle chassis like the MDT TAC21 is the ability to utilize an AR15 stock.
 I like that idea a lot.
 I had originally considered installing a Magpul PRS.
 I like the PRS except, for one thing, the weight.
 It comes in at nearly 2 pounds.
 Not set on a PRS, I began looking around and noticed that most of the TAC21 builds utilize a PRS.
 So in an interesting twist, I decided to go with the XLR Industries Tactical Lite Butt Stock.
 XLR Industries is also a manufacturer of modular rifle chassis.
 The Tactical Lite Butt Stock installed comes in about a half-pound lighter than the Magpul PRS.
 Now it’s important to note that MDT offers a stock specifically for the TAC21 Chassis.
 The MDT Skeleton Rifle Stock V2 stock is essentially what appears to be a skeletonized PRS designed only to fit the TAC21 and not AR15 or AR10 rifles.